-Lawyers in Jodi Arias trial make last bids for life or death
+Lawyers in Jodi Arias trial make last bids for sentence

 Phoenix — Lawyers in the Jodi Arias sentencing retrial are scheduled to make closing arguments Tuesday on whether the convicted murderer should receive life in prison or be executed for the 2008 killing of her former boyfriend.